-Haircuts aren’t getting any cheaper, yet they remain just as necessary as ever.
-The average haircut for a man costs $28, and for a woman, it’s $44.
-If you live in a large city or want something beyond a basic cut, you’ll typically pay more.
+Visiting a hair stylist isn’t getting any cheaper, yet it’s a necessary expense.
+The average cut and style for a man costs $28, and for a woman, it’s $44.
+If you live in a large city or want something beyond the basics, you’ll typically pay more.
 If you’ve found yourself wondering, “Where can I find cheap haircuts near me?” but don’t know where to look, I feel your pain.

 If you’re tired of wasting your hard-earned cash, read our guide to see several of the best places to get a cheap haircut near you.